syncfusion-content/xamarin-docs/Xamarin/SfSchedule/WeekView.md

 ![Time interval height in schedule xamarin forms](daymodule_images/weekview_height.png)

 ### Full screen scheduler
-Schedule time interval height can be adjust based on screen height by changing the `TimeIntervalHeight` property value to -1.
-It will auto fit to the screen height and width.
+Schedule time interval height can be adjusted based on screen height by changing the value of `TimeIntervalHeight` property to -1.
+It will auto-fit to the screen height and width.

 ## Change Working hours